ExaWorks/job-api-spec/specification.md

 The API specification is to be understood as a guideline that informs the implementation in a given language to the extent that the resulting implementation remains conformant to the standards and practices specific to that language.
 For example:

 - This document uses `camelCase` for identifiers.
 A Python implementation would likely use underscores instead.

 - All types in the specification are explicitly declared; an implementation in a weakly typed language may, at its authors' discretion, choose to implement explicit runtime type-checks, but it is not required to do so.

-- Getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented
+- Getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented.

 <div class="imp-note">

 #### Interaction with LRMs and Scalability

 Implementations should use bulk status operations when interacting with LRMs.
 Regularly invoking, for example, qstat for each job in a set of many jobs can quickly overwhelm a LRM.
 The solution is to subscribe to asynchronous notifications from the LRM, if supported, or instead use bulk query interfaces (e.g.,  `qstat -a`) to get the status of all jobs and extract the information about the relevant jobs from the result.

 </div>

 ### JobExecutor

 The `JobExecutor` represents one or more concrete mechanisms for executing jobs.
 It contains all the operations specific to a particular mechanism.
 Specifically, it knows how to start a job through the `submit()` call, query the status of jobs and inform a client API of any updates through callbacks, and can `cancel()` a running job.

 Client code interacts with a concrete job execution mechanism by invoking methods on objects declared (in a strictly-typed language) as `JobExecutor`.
 This leaves a number of possible ways to structure an implementation of this API.
 We list two:

 1. Treat `JobExecutor` as an abstract base class and have concrete subclasses of `JobExecutor` implement the specific mechanisms.
 The subclasses can then be instantiated either directly, using a factory pattern, or any other reasonable mechanism.
 For example:

 <div class="lang-tabs">